 - the effect and meaning of your company’s Articles of Association.

 Our Approach to Shareholder Disputes

 Our solicitors recognise that a shareholders’ dispute can be hugely distracting for the business owners and cause the business to underperform financially.
-They are experienced at providing commercially-grounded advice, which does not just focus on the legalities but also take full account of the impact on a business of the different outcomes.
+They are experienced at providing commercially grounded advice, which does not just focus on the legalities but also takes full account of the impact on a business of the different outcomes.